 Now let me move on to how he actually does it.

 “At Apple we believe in challenging the status quo.
 We believe in trying to find ways of challenging what people’s expectations of what the technology in their life can help them achieve.
 The way we do this is we design beautiful products, that are very user friendly and easy to use.
+We just happen to make computers.
 Would you like to buy one?”